apache/activemq-website/src/getting-started.md

 If you want to use JNDI to connect to your JMS provider then please view the [JNDI Support](jndi-support).
 If you are a Spring user you should read about [Spring Support](spring-support)

 After the installation, ActiveMQ is running with a basic configuration.
-For details on configuring options, please see refer to the [Configuration](configuration) section.
+For details on configuring options, please refer to the [Configuration](faq#configuration) section.

 Additional Resources
 --------------------